 A review of the most reported on threat actors

 The threat actor referenced in the most reports in 2017 is unsurprisingly Sofacy (a.k.a Fancy Bear / APT28).
 Ten years ago they were mostly targeting NATO and defense ministries.
-In the last three years their operations have expanded rapidly, targeting tens of thousands of organisations and individuals.
+In the last three years, their operations have expanded rapidly, targeting tens of thousands of organizations and individuals.
 Their target list includes everyone from the Russian punk band Pussy Riot to recent elections in the United States and France.
-An official report by the German government, and a leaked report from the United States government, indicate the attackers may be a part of Russian military intelligence.
+An official report by the German government and a leaked report from the United States government indicate the attackers may be a part of Russian military intelligence.

 One possible grouping of the different groups within the wider Lazarus activity, taken from a private report by AlienVault.